 Three or more letters of recommendation, including letters from all research mentors, should be sent to UT Southwestern MSTP via AMCAS Letters or other electronic submission services.
 Please ask references to comment specifically on the nature of your project(s) and your potential as a research scientist.

-Application to the UT Southwestern Medical Center Medical School:
+Application to UT Southwestern Medical Center Medical School

 - Must hold at least a baccalaureate degree

 - MCAT is required, but GRE is not.

 - International student applications are accepted, provided undergraduate studies were completed at a U.S. college or university.

 - Required coursework (identical to Medical School prerequisites):